 All graphics and images are copyright of A True Church

-Chuck Smith is one of the most popular (Luke 6:26) and influential leaders of Christianity today.
-He is pastor of Calvary Chapel in Costa Mesa, California.
+Chuck Smith was one of the most popular (Luke 6:26) and influential leaders of Christianity in the United States.
+He was pastor of Calvary Chapel in Costa Mesa, California.
 He started in 1965 with only 25 people.
 In six months it doubled.
-Today there are several thousand people who attend his church, and they have planted Calvary Chapels all over the globe.
+Today there are several thousand people who attend this church, and they have planted Calvary Chapels all over the globe.

 In his booklet, The Philosophy of Ministry of Calvary Chapel, (copyright 1992), Chuck Smith notes,

 As we grew and covered Jerusalem, we began to spread into Judea.
 My son, Chuck, Jr., Greg Laurie, Jeff Johnson, Mike MacIntosh, Raul Ries, and Jon Courson began Bible studies and fellowships all throughout California.
 From Judea we spread into Samaria with other effective Calvary Chapels springing up in Washington, Oregon, Florida, Kansas, New York, Pennsylvania, Illinois, New Mexico and Washington D.C.. in the uttermost parts of the world England, Hungary, Yugoslavia, Czechoslovakia, Germany, Switzerland, Japan, Singapore, Hong Kong, Taiwan, Philippians, Thailand, India, Egypt, Uganda, Peru, Chile, San Salvador, Guatemala, and elsewhere. (p.
 21-22)

 On the back cover on the inside flap of the dust jacket of his book, Why Grace Changes Everything, it says,